-- Satisfaction with living and owning property in districts is overwhelming.
+- Satisfaction with living in and owning property in districts is overwhelming.

 - It is not difficult or time-consuming to make appropriate alterations to properties in districts.

-- Real estate values in Heritage Conservation Districts generally rise more consistently than surrounding areas.
+- Real estate values in Heritage Conservation Districts generally rise more consistently than in surrounding areas.

 - Strong real estate performance and resident satisfaction are most pronounced where district guidelines are enforced.

 Following are some key excerpts from the study.